 - Post angioplasty or stent procedure

 - Post heart transplant

 Since this program is a medically supervised program, we will need a referral from your doctor that indicates the need for cardiac rehabilitation.
 The program generally lasts up to 6-18 weeks or 36 visits.
 Each session lasts one hour with 2-3 times per week attendance.

 Hours of Operation

 Tuesday & Friday: Individualized evaluation

 Free parking is available in the Professional Building III (POB III) Deck.
 Valet service is also available and can be arranged in advance.
 For a printable campus map, click here.

 Most insurance plans do cover a percentage of Cardiac Rehab.
-You will need to check with your provider on the back of your insurance card to verify coverage.
+We encourage you to check with your provider on the back of your insurance card to verify coverage or cop-pay information.